Skip to main content Skip to navigation

 Moving from asteroidal scales to entire regions of the Solar System, accounts of space sargassos started firmly in the pulp era, where they presented opportunities for space men to demonstrate their courage and problem-solving ingenuity.

 In any case, this is a future in which civilians routinely cruise between the planets.
-When the freighter Pallas loses power, she drifts into the area and again finds they must search a myriad of derelicts for the resources they need: in this case fuel to replace the supply lost in a leak.
-Like other examples, they also discover survivors amongst the wrecks - the crew (but not officers) of the passenger vessel Martian Queen.
+When the freighter Pallas loses power, she drifts into the area and the crew finds they must search a myriad of derelicts for the resources they need: in this case fuel to replace the supply lost in a leak.
+As in other examples of this vintage, they also discover survivors amongst the wrecks - the crew (but not officers) of the passenger vessel Martian Queen.
 As becomes clear, its crew had mutineed just a month earlier, killing everyone but a young woman.
 As is inevitable in this kind of story, the female survivor must be rescued by the dashing officers of the Pallas before they make their escape using the salvaged fuel.

 "No one knows for sure about the sargasso," he said, wanting to talk, wanting to dispel his own fear so he would not communicate it to her as he took the spacesuits down from their rack and began to climb into one.
 "They don't think it's anything but the ships, though.
 It started with a few ships.
 Then more.
 And more.
 Trapped by mutual gravity.
 It got bigger and bigger and I think there are almost a thousand derelicts here now.
 There's talk of blasting them clear, of salvaging them for metals and so on.
 But so far the planetary governments haven't co-operated."